groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/sign/qrcode/Aztec-xlsm.md

     enable: true
     title: "Overview API"
     content: |
-        Sign your XLSM files with QRCODE signatures using .NET easily.
+        Sign your Xlsm files with Qrcode signatures using .NET easily.
 You can use just a couple of C# code lines in any platform of your choice like - Windows, Linux, macOS.
-        You can put QRCODE on XLSM file in a very convenient way and for free.
-Besides that it is possible to sign XLSM files using advanced QRCODE options.
+        You can put Qrcode on Xlsm file in a very convenient way and for free.
+Besides that it is possible to sign Xlsm files using advanced Qrcode options.

-        There are a lot of options features to sign XLSM which you may use for your purposes:
+        There are a lot of options features to sign Xlsm which you may use for your purposes:

-        * QRCODE position on the page can be set up as absolutely as relatively;;
+        * Qrcode position on the page can be set up as absolutely as relatively;;
-        * One QRCODE signature may be placed on specified pages of multi-page documents;;
+        * One Qrcode signature may be placed on specified pages of multi-page documents;;
         * A lot of additional signature features like color, size, border etc. are available..

-        There are also saving options for signed XLSM file:
+        There are also saving options for signed Xlsm file:

         * after signing file might be saved with other supported format;
         * furthermore file can be encrypted with password or saved to memory stream.

-        Signing XLSM files with QRCODE provides vast amount opportunities for users.
+        Signing Xlsm files with Qrcode provides vast amount opportunities for users.
 Moreover there is no need for any additional software installed - like MS Office, Open Office, Adobe Acrobat Reader etc.

 ############################# Steps ############################
 steps:
     enable: true
-    title_left: "Steps to sign XLSM with QRCODE in C#"
+    title_left: "Steps to sign Xlsm with Qrcode in C#"
     content_left: |
-        [GroupDocs.Signature for .NET](https://products.groupdocs.com/signature/net/) provides ability to sign XLSM documents with QRCODE signatures quick and easily.
+        [GroupDocs.Signature for .NET](https://products.groupdocs.com/signature/net/) provides ability to sign Xlsm documents with Qrcode signatures quick and easily.

-        * Create an instance of Signature class providing XLSM file supposed to signing as path or memory stream
+        * Create an instance of Signature class providing Xlsm file supposed to signing as path or memory stream
         * Instantiate SignOptions class and set all demanded data.
-        * Invoke the Signature.Sign passing output XLSM file or memory stream
+        * Invoke the Signature.Sign passing output Xlsm file or memory stream

     title_right: "System Requirements"
     content_right: |